Aurora-Constellations/patient-server/README.md

-## sbt project compiled with Scala 3
+## Patient Server using Scala 3 and ZIO 2

+> **Note:** Ensure Docker is installed on your system before starting the project.
+Use the provided `docker-compose.yml` file to set up the database effortlessly.

 ### Usage

 This is a normal sbt project.
-You can compile code with `sbt compile`, run it with `sbt run`, and `sbt console` will start a Scala 3 REPL.
+You can compile code with `sbt compile`, run it with `sbt run` (To run the complete project hit '**1**'), and `sbt console` will start a Scala 3 REPL.

 For more information on the sbt-dotty plugin, see the [scala3-example-project](https://github.com/scala/scala3-example-project/blob/main/README.md).